 I’ve put off doing a real, thorough review of this film because while it’s not the flashiest, it’s so pivotal to me.
-So I’ve finally decided to break things up, looking at each main character individually, as well as some of the supporting characters in groups.
+So I’ve finally decided to break things up, looking at each main character individually, as well as some of the supporting characters in groups (Marianne, Mrs. Dashwood and Mrs. Jennings, Fanny and Lucy, the rest of the women, and the boys).
 Throughout, I’ll try to weave in both information about what the filmmakers were trying to achieve, as well as comparisons to real fashions of the era.
 I hope this will do justice to this wonderful film!

 Austen’s novel was published in 1811, but she wrote an earlier draft somewhere around 1795-97.
 According to writer and literary critic Deirdre le Faye, the novel is set sometime between 1792 and 1797.
 According to Thompson’s script, the filmmakers have chosen the round year of 1800 in which to set the film – at least, the opening scene is March 1800.